MiltonGreat/Supplier-Selection/README.md

-# Supplier Performance Analysis
+# Supplier Evaluation and Selection

 ### Project Overview

-This project aims to analyze supply chain data to gain insights into supplier performance, identify key cost drivers, and uncover patterns that can optimize operational efficiency.
-By leveraging advanced machine learning techniques and thorough data exploration, we provide strategic insights to enhance procurement and supplier selection processes.
+This project focuses on evaluating and selecting suppliers based on various performance metrics using data science techniques.
+The goal is to identify the best suppliers by analyzing factors such as quality, price, delivery time, financial health, and more.
+The project involves data preprocessing, feature engineering, machine learning modeling, and cluster analysis to derive actionable insights.

-#### Key Objectives
+#### Project Objectives

-Evaluate supplier performance based on:
+- Evaluate Supplier Performance: Analyze supplier data to identify key performance metrics.
-- Cost per Unit
-- Defect Rate (%)
-- Lead Time Efficiency
-- Shipping Costs
+- Feature Engineering: Create new features to enhance the dataset and improve model performance.
-- Use classification models to predict supplier categories.
+- Machine Learning Modeling: Train and evaluate models to predict supplier performance.
-- Apply clustering to group suppliers into performance-based clusters.
-- Visualize supplier data and clustering results to highlight patterns and insights.
+- Cluster Analysis: Group suppliers into clusters based on their characteristics for targeted selection.

 ### Dataset

-Dataset Name: supply_chain_data.csv

-The dataset contains information related to a supply chain of makeup products, with features such as:
+The dataset contains information about suppliers and their performance across various metrics, including:

+- Quality: Quality score of the supplier.
+- Quantity: Quantity of goods or services supplied.
-- Product Type, SKU, and Price
+- Price: Price of goods or services.
+- Delivery Time: Time taken to deliver goods or services.
+- Financial Condition: Financial health of the supplier.
+- Serviceability: Responsiveness and communication of the supplier.
-- Supplier Name and Location
+- Reputation: Reputation and competence of the supplier.
-- Stock Levels and Production Volumes
+- Flexibility: Adaptability of the supplier.
-- Manufacturing Costs and Defect Rates
+- Location: Supplier’s location and traffic connections.
-- Shipping Times, Costs, and Transportation Modes

 ### Workflow